-A notable increase in the total number of bankruptcies in Sweden can be seen from week 13 (23/3-29/3) and onwards.
-Recently the rate of increase has started to slow down but still remains on a high level compared to 2019.
-The average went from 137 to 168 during this period (weeks 13-21), indicating a clear trend.
-Larger companies with a revenue of more than SEK 25 million have been hit to a greater extent, with an increase in bankruptcies of 51%, and subsequently affecting a relatively larger number of employees.
+There was a notable increase in the total number of bankruptcies in Sweden from week 13 (23/3-29/3) and onwards.
+This negative trend persisted for several months but has since then slowed down and is now on a lower level (an increase of only 11% when comparing to last year for weeks 27-31), much more in line with previous summer periods when fewer bankruptcies generally are reported.
+Larger companies with a revenue of more than SEK 25 million were initially hit to a greater extent, with an increase in bankruptcies of 51% for weeks 13-24, and subsequently affecting a relatively larger number of employees.
+This trend has now reverted back to a normal level.
 So far we have seen no big changes in payment remarks.

 Taxi In the taxi branch we can see a large increase in the number of bankruptcies compared to the previous year.
-From 22 to 38 for weeks 13-21 (+73%), and with the number of impacted employees being approximately 5 per company, we can see that the affected taxi companies are fairly small.
+Since the number of impacted employees per company is quite small, it indicates that the affected taxi companies are fairly small.

-Retail Clothing Compared to the same period last year (week 13-21, 2019) the number of bankruptcies within the Retail Clothing sector has soared.
-It has moved from 16 (2019) to 52 (2020) which is an increase of +225%.
-The average of 19 employees per company affected has remained the same, indicating that larger businesses are having greater problems.
+Retail Clothing Compared to the same period last year the number of bankruptcies within the Retail Clothing sector has soared.
+The number of affected employees has remained the same, indicating that larger businesses are having greater problems.